 Gene (gene element): Gene identifier, as given in the input GFF file, and element of the gene that contains the polymorphism (coding sequence [cds], intron, promoter, etc).
-Easymap's variant analyzer reports putative splicing signal modifications in Linkage analysis mapping mode: 2 nucleotides (nt) in the intron borders and 1 nt in the exon border.
-Other intronic regions, such as branching sequences, are not analyzed.
+Easymap's variant analyzer reports putative splicing signal modifications in Linkage analysis mapping mode: 2 nts in the intron borders and 1 nt in the exon border.
+Other intronic regions such as branching sequences are not analyzed.

-Amino acid (Ref/Alt): When a polymorphism results in a change in a protein sequence, the reference and alternative amino acids are given.
+Amino acid (Ref/Alt): When a polymorphism results in a change of a protein sequence, the reference and alternative amino acids are given.

-Additional information can be seen by clicking on the "extended information" link below the table; this downloads a text file with all the available information regarding the candidate polymorphisms.
-Furthermore, a file containing the information about all of the polymorphisms in the $F_2$ test sample can be downloaded by clicking on the "all variants" link.
+Additional information can be seen by clicking on the "extended information" link below the table, this downloads a text file with all the available information regarding the candidate polymorphisms.
+Furthermore, a file containing the information about all of the polymorphisms in the F2 problem sample can be downloaded by clicking on the "all variants" link.
 These files contain the following additional fields:

-quality: Phred-scaled quality score for the polymorphism as given by the variant calling pipeline.

-ref\count: Number of reads containing reference allele of the variant.
+quality: Phred-scaled quality score for the polymorphism as given by the variant calling pipeline. ref_count: Number of reads containing reference allele of the variant.

-alt\count: Number of reads containing alternative allele of the variant.
+alt_count: Number of reads containing alternative allele of the variant.

-hit: Indicates if the mutation is located within a transcription unit (tu), in a regulatory region (rr), or in intergenic regions (nh, no hit).
+hit: Indicates if the mutation is located within a transcription unit (tu), a regulatory region (rr) or in intergenic regions (nh, no hit).

-mrna\start, mrna\end: Genomic coordinates of the transcription unit containing the mutation.

-strand: Indicates the orientation of the gene within the contig.
+mrna_start, mrna_end: Genomic coordinates of the transcription unit containing the mutation. strand: Indicates the orientation of the gene within the contig.

-gene\funct\annot: Gene functional annotation.
-If a functional annotation file is provided, this column contains information regarding the gene that contains the variant.
+gene_funct_annot: Gene functional annotation.
+If a functional annotation file is provided, this column contains the information regarding the gene that contains the variant.

-f\primer, r\primer: Forward and reverse primers designed for genotyping purposes.
+f_primer, r_primer: Forward and reverse primers designed for genotyping purposes.
 The amplified fragment should have a length of around 800 nt, with the polymorphism at a distance of approximately 300 nt from the forward primer.

-tm\f\primer, tm\r\primer: Melting temperatures of the forward and reverse primers.
-Melting temperatures range between 60 and 64°C.
+tm_f_primer, tm_r_primer: Melting temperatures of the forward and reverse primers.
+Melting temperatures range between 60 and 64 degrees Celsius.